-The two of them visited Mathraki last summer and decided almost immediately to make their life on the Ionian island.
+The two of them visited Mathraki last summer and decided almost immediately to continue their life on the Ionian island.
 They knew it might be hard, without the comforts of the big city they were accustomed to, but that didn’t deter them.

-When they arrived, Mathraki didn’t have a functional school, since no children were living on the Ionian island.
-The municipality and the Education ministry’s school services acted fast, however, and in mid-September the school was ready.
+When they arrived, Mathraki didn’t have a functional school since no children were living on the Ionian island.
+The municipality and the education ministry’s school services acted fast, however, and, in mid-September, the school was ready.

-Ionian island parade and celebrations
+Ionian island OXI day parade and celebrations

 Tasos is a gifted student, who already speaks three languages.
-His family, which comes from Thessaloniki, has spent time in Germany and the US.
+His family, which originates from Thessaloniki, has spent time in Germany and the US.
 Tasos is proud to parade on his own, carrying the Greek flag on behalf of the whole island.